cal-itp/benefits/docs/configuration/fixtures.md

 ## Building the configuration database

-If you update your local fixtures, you'll need to rebuild the configuration database.
+When local fixture files change, the configuration database needs to be rebuilt.

-By default this file is called `django.db` (see the [`$DJANGO_DB`][env-django-db] environment variable) and the following commands will rebuild it.
+By default this file is called `django.db` (see the [`DJANGO_DB`][env-django-db] environment variable) and the following commands will rebuild it.

-Run these from within the repository root, inside the devcontainer:
+Run these commands from within the repository root, inside the devcontainer:

 ```bash
 rm django.db